taylordotfish/pyrcb/docs/reference.rst

 .. autoclass:: VoiceOpInfo(\*args, is_voiced, is_op, \*\*kwargs)
    :show-inheritance:

+   .. automethod:: has_prefix
-   .. attribute:: is_voiced
+   .. autoattribute:: is_voiced

-      Whether or not the user is voiced.

-      :type: `bool`

-   .. attribute:: is_op
+   .. autoattribute:: is_op

-      Whether or not the user is a channel operator.

-      :type: `bool`
+   .. autoattribute:: prefixes